yungllama/Digital-Clock/README.md

 # Digital-Clock
 This code is written in C++ for an embedded system.
-This program is written for a user to input a hour, minute, and time of day.
+This program is written for a user to input a hour, minute, and time of day to an LCD screen.
+This program will also use an LM35 sensor to find the temperature of the space.
+The user can display the temperature in Celsius and Fahrenheit.
 This program was written to show that the developer understands structured programming and creating functions to control a certain response.